Kemi-Oluwadahunsi/ReadyToUse-React-Components/README.md

 ## 🤝 Contributing

+This project is open source and we're looking for developers to help it grow.
+That could mean adding new components, improving existing ones, fixing bugs, writing better documentation, or just opening issues when something doesn't work the way it should.
+Every bit of help counts.

+**Hint:** we still need a Table component with different variants.
+We kindly look forward to seeing that pull request soon.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Open a Pull Request **against the `develop` branch** (not `main`)

-## 📝 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors
+## Authors

-- Oluwakemi Oluwadahunsi - KodeMaven
+- Oluwakemi Oluwadahunsi - TechMrs

+## Contributors

+-

-## 🙏 Acknowledgments
+## Acknowledgments

 - [Vite](https://vitejs.dev/)
 - [React](https://reactjs.org/)